On the lack of compactness in the axisymmetric neo-Hookean model: Abstract

 \section{Abstract}

-In this paper we pursue the study, started in \cite{BaHeMoRo_21}, of the relaxation of the neo-Hookean energy defined originally in an axisymmetric setting and in a functional space where no cavitation is allowed.
-We provide a matching upper bound for the lower bound on the relaxation functional derived in our previous paper in the particular case of a singular map described by Conti--De Lellis and corresponding to a dipole.
-This is a supplementary justification to study the regularity of the modified neo-Hookean functional we proposed in our previous paper.
-We also give a finer description of weak limits of regular maps under the assumption that they have finite surface energy.
-In this case we prove that these weak limits have a dipole structure showing that the Conti--De Lellis map is generic in some sense.
-In the last part of the paper we make a link with Cartesian currents showing that the lower bound on the relaxation we obtained presents strong similarities with the relaxed energy in the context of \(\mathbb{S}^2\)-valued harmonic maps.
+We provide a fine description of the weak limit of sequences of regular axisymmetric maps with equibounded neo-Hookean energy, under the assumption that they have finite surface energy.
+We prove that these weak limits have a dipole structure, showing that the singular map described by Conti \& De Lellis is generic in some sense.
+On this map we provide the explicit relaxation of the neo-Hookean energy.
+We also make a link with Cartesian currents showing that the candidate for the relaxation we obtained presents strong similarities with the relaxed energy in the context of \(\mathbb{S}^2\)-valued harmonic maps.